deom119/MedicationVisualizer/Deliverables/ProjectPlan.md

 * Displaying the various medication strength
 * Charts of upcoming medication expiration with warning
 * Grouping of medication based on similar ingredients and manufacturers.

-The project is to design and implement a Medication Visualizer, which aims to provide physicians with a visual representation of all available medications to make it easier to sort through the appropriate products with more meaningful groupings.

 *Process description as a set of activities; for each activity, provide the following:*